PMI Scholar-Practitioner Award

 Presentation of the Award

-- The PMI Scholar-Practitioner Award will be presented at a designated project management academic event.
+- The PMI Scholar-Practitioner Award will be presented at a designated project management conference.

 - The award recipient will be publicized through PMI communication channels and external media after the presentation of the award.
 The recipient may also coordinate additional publicity with PMI after the presentation of the award.